Is 674 a Good Credit Score?

 Is 674 a good credit score?
 Having a 674 credit score puts you in the “good” category, according to the main credit scoring companies, FICO and VantageScore.
 Creditors and lenders consider the score to be average and borrowers who have it to be lower risk.

 However, if your credit score is under 700, you may not be able to reap all the benefits when it comes to credit cards or loan offers, such as securing a low interest rate.
-The good news is, you may be able to raise your credit score by making timely payments, keeping credit utilization low, and checking your credit report on a regular basis to monitor for any errors that could be impacting your score.
+The good news is that you may be able to build your credit score by making timely payments, keeping credit utilization low, and checking your credit report on a regular basis to monitor for any errors that could be impacting your score.

 Photo credit: iStock/tolgart